awslabs/aws-codeservices-plugins-for-backstage/README.md

 - the value for the local plugin NPM package should be extracted from running `./hack/build.sh` in the plugin folder.
 The package is usually published to a folder under `/var/...`, if you are Mac user.
-If you are a windows user, good luck!

-- Run `yarn install` the plugin in your backstage core app.
+- Run `yarn install` for the plugin in your Backstage core app.

 - If your setup is correct, your yarn.lock file should have the snippet for the plugin populated for it similar to the following: